Diogo Dalot: Senior

 On 13 June 2021, Dalot was included in Portugal's squad for UEFA Euro 2020 as a replacement for João Cancelo, who withdrew after testing positive for COVID-19.
 He made his debut ten days later in the final group game – a 2–2 draw with France in Budapest – in which he replaced Nélson Semedo for the final 11 minutes.
 On 27 June, Dalot made his first start with the senior national team, in a 1–0 loss to Belgium in the round 16.

 In October 2021, he was called up by Portugal and on 9 October, he provided two assists, with the first being converted by Cristiano Ronaldo in a 3–0 home win against Qatar.
 On 24 September 2022, Dalot scored his first two international goals in a 4–0 away win against the Czech Republic during the 2022–23 UEFA Nations League.

 In October, he was named in Portugal's preliminary 55-man squad for the 2022 FIFA World Cup in Qatar, being included in the final 26-man squad for the tournament.
-Dalot initially started the tournament on the bench, amid João Cancelo's bad run of form, Portugal manager Fernando Santos started Dalot ahead of Cancelo in the team's round of 16 game against Switzerland, with Portugal winning the match 6–1.
+Dalot initially started the tournament on the bench, but was selected to start the third Group H match against South Korea in place of the injured Nuno Mendes.
+He assisted Ricardo Horta's opening goal in the fifth minute of the 2–1 loss.
+Dalot retained his place in the team's round of 16 game against Switzerland, with Portugal winning the match 6–1.
 Portugal employed the same strategy in the quarter-finals against Morocco, with Dalot starting once again.
-Portugal lost 1–0, however, with Morocco becoming the first CAF nation ever to reach the World Cup semi-finals.
+However, Portugal lost 1–0, and as result were eliminated from the tournament.

+On 21 May 2024, Dalot was named in Portugal's squad for UEFA Euro 2024 in Germany.
+He started the team's opening match against Czech Republic, where he was substituted for Gonçalo Inácio in the 63rd minute.
+He also played the full 90 minutes of the final Group F fixture against Georgia which Portugal lost 2–0.
+Portugal were eliminated in the quarter-finals to France after losing 5–3 in a penalty shootout.

 Style of play

 Dalot is a physically strong defender known for his speed, technique and offensive capabilities.
-He can play as a full-back or winger on either flank, although he usually plays on the right.
+He can play as a full back or winger on either flank, although he usually plays on the right.
 He is usually deployed as a wing-back on the right but in a more conventional full-back role on the left.
 As a left-back, he has been praised for his work ethic and defensive awareness.
-He has good dribbling skill and is noted for his involvement in counter-attacks by making crosses or long passes.
+He has great dribbling skill and is noted for his involvement in counter-attacks by making crosses or long passes.
 His physique enables him to perform well in aerial duels.